MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-07.md

 * Learn more about security for Blob storage, see [Security recommendations for Blob storage](/azure/storage/blobs/security-recommendations).

-## 3. Related Microsoft Learn modules
+## 3. Related Learn modules

-The following are some Microsoft Learn modules that explore the technologies and themes covered in this tutorial:
+The following are some Learn modules that explore the technologies and themes covered in this tutorial:

 * [Introduction to Python](/learn/modules/intro-to-python/)